-Transfer credit is awarded by the Registrar's Office in accordance with the transfer and articulation agreements held by AUArts, as well as the Alberta Council on Admissions and Transfer's Transfer Guide, or on the recommendation of the School Chair.
-The following limits and conditions apply:
+Transfer credit is awarded by the Registrar's Office in accordance with the transfer and articulation agreements held by AUArts, as well as the Alberta Council on Admissions and Transfer's Transfer Guide, or on the recommendation of the Program Director.
+See Transfer Credit, page 18.